 Pros: They’re relatively inexpensive upfront.

-Cons: Magnetic tapes are fragile and vulnerable to a range of environmental conditions.
-This can lead to additional maintenance costs.
-Physical storage can also become an issue as more and more tapes are needed, and the backup process is time-consuming and inconvenient.
-In the event of a disaster, magnetic tape backups could be destroyed entirely.
+The cons: Magnetic tapes are fragile and vulnerable to various environmental conditions, which can lead to additional maintenance costs.
+Physical storage can also become an issue as more tapes are needed, and the backup process is time-consuming and inconvenient.
+In a disaster, magnetic tape backups could be destroyed entirely.

 Magnetic Disks

-Pros: Magnetic disks work a lot like tapes, but are thinner, more durable, and tolerate repeated overwriting better.
-Their sealed cases make them more resistant to the elements than tapes, and they require very little maintenance.
+Pros: Magnetic disks work a lot like tapes but are thinner, more durable, and tolerate repeated overwriting better.
+Their sealed cases make them more resistant to the elements than tapes, requiring little maintenance.

-Cons: Older systems like floppies need to be stored physically, so space is still a concern.
-Newer versions can contain large amounts of data in a small physical space but are still susceptible to damage, user error, and security threats.
+Cons: Older systems like floppies must be stored physically, so space is still a concern.
+Although newer versions can store large amounts of data in a small physical space, they are still susceptible to damage, user error, and security threats.

 Solid-State Drives

 Pros: Solid-state drives are quieter, faster, and less susceptible to vibration and shock forces than magnetic disks.
-As the technology develops, their capacity continues to grow — and it’s already pretty huge.
+Their capacity continues to grow as the technology develops — and it’s already pretty huge.

 The Cloud

 Pros: A Cloud backup solution means your information is distributed across multiple machines — so the risk of loss if a single memory store fails is drastically reduced.
-In its early days, Cloud was considered a niche (and often expensive) solution.
-But since its inception, Cloud has brought about a revolution in inexpensive offsite storage, making online backups affordable and easy to use.
-There are always some concerns about security when placing your data in another party’s hands, but encryption technology has come a long way and a carefully-read contract should make it clear if your provider has done their due diligence.
+In its early days, Cloud was considered a niche (often expensive) solution.
+But since its inception, Cloud has revolutionized inexpensive offsite storage, making online backups affordable and easy to use.
+Security concerns always exist when placing your data in another party’s hands.
+Still, encryption technology has come a long way, and a carefully read contract should clarify if your provider has done their due diligence.

-Cons: None, if you’re careful about choosing the right Cloud provider.
+Cons: None if you’re carefully choosing the right Cloud provider.

-Even more important than the question of media for your backup is the question of location.
+The question of location is even more important than the question of media for your backup.
 Is your data safer on-premise — somewhere in your offices — or at a remote location?
 The answer may seem counterintuitive at first.

-Your data is much, much safer when stored offsite in a third-party data center than if you rely on an on-premise solution.
+Your data is much safer when stored offsite in a third-party data center than relying on an on-premise solution.

-But, if your backups are onsite, you can protect them.
+But if your backups are onsite, you can protect them.
 You can control who accesses them.
-Right?
 Not exactly.
-Cloud service providers are completely focused on protecting your data.
-It’s literally their entire job.
-So while you’re still busy building your business and serving your clients, you’re assuming your data is fine because it’s in your office.
-But you’re not really checking.
+Cloud service providers are entirely focused on protecting your data.
+It’s their entire job.
+So, while you’re still building your business and serving your clients, you assume your data is OK because it’s in your office.
+But you’re not checking.

 When you choose a Cloud backup vs. a traditional backup, experts at the data center where your information is stored can: